chetachiezikeuzor/Highlightr-Plugin/README.md

 <img src="https://raw.githubusercontent.com/chetachiezikeuzor/Highlightr-Plugin/master/assets/highlightr.png" style=" box-shadow: 0 2px 8px 0 var(--background-modifier-border); border-radius: 8px; ">

+## Disclaimer

+This plugin will not work with [cMenu plugin](https://github.com/chetachiezikeuzor/cMenu-Plugin).

 ## Installation

 This plugin is not yet available in the Obsidian community plugin store.
 You can install it from there once it has been accepted.
 For a manual installation, you can download the necessary files and place them within your plugins folder.